SIPHESIHLE1705/POE-WIL/README.md

 Example:
 console.log(`Selected course: R{course.title}`);
 Purpose: Logs the values of dynamically generated items (like a list of courses).
 Useful for verifying that the app responds to dynamic input correctly.

+Website:
+Key Benefits of This Logging:
+Verification of Page Load: Logs ensure each page and its components load correctly.
+Interaction Tracking: Logs track user interactions like button clicks and form submissions, confirming event handlers are functioning.
+Debugging Dynamic Content: Logs capture dynamic content (like course details) to verify that correct data is being displayed.
+Error Detection: If something doesn’t work as expected, logs provide a trail to identify issues.
+These logging examples show how you analyze user interactions, verify data flow, and understand the functional structure of the website.

 youtube links: